 Live Oak Park in North Berkeley is a fantastic spot for families with children of all ages.
-With playgrounds, grassy areas, shady trees, basketball courts, tennis courts, BBQ facilities, a community center, and an accessible creek, Live Oak Park really does have something for everyone.
+With playgrounds, grassy areas, shady trees, basketball courts, tennis courts, BBQ facilities, and an accessible creek, Live Oak Park really does have something for everyone.
 The park is separated into two areas, divided by Codornices Creek, with the playground, courts and Live Oak Community Center on one side, and the tree filled park on the other side.

 The playground in Live Oak Park is separated into two areas for different age groups.
 Children aged 5 and up will enjoy the open playground space featuring slides (including a large, twisty one), swings, monkey bars and a climbing structure.
 For younger children, there is a fenced-in toddler play area with sand, a small climbing structure, bouncy rides, toddler swings and small slides.
 These two playground areas are right next to each other which is perfect for families with children of different ages.
 Park benches are available in both areas for parents to sit on while they watch their children play.
 A grassy area adjoins the open playground area and is the perfect spot to set up a picnic blanket for snack breaks.